jankotek/mapdb-site/doc/format.rst

 File Rename
 ~~~~~~~~~~~~

-File rename is used in StoreDirect compaction.
+File Rename is used in StoreDirect compaction.
 Store is recreated in new file, and old file is replaced with new content.
 The 'old file' is file which is being replaced, it will be deleted before File Rename.
 The 'new file'
 replaces old file and has its name changed.